shmii/os_common/README.md

 *<span style="color: #7F00FF">list of dictionaries</span>*

 Use `os_common.groups` list of dictionary to manage groups.
 It provide a list of `group` dictionary with it **`name`** and it defined parameters.
+To managed groups, this role is based on the `ansible.builtin.group`  [:link:][Ansible-Module-ansible.builtin.group] module.
-All `ansible.builtin.group` variables can be used.
+All module variables are implemented and can be used on the `group` dictionary.
 :warning: Not all available variables are specified below.
 Refer to the `ansible.builtin.group`  [:link:][Ansible-Module-ansible.builtin.group] module documentation page to see all available variables and their uses.

 ##### 1.a.3) The 'group' Dictionary : `os_common.groups[n]`
 **The Dictionary `group` parameters :**